Lodewijk Willemsens

 Lodewijk Willemsens or Ludovicus Willemsens (1630–1702) was a Flemish sculptor from Antwerp.
 His works comprise mostly sculptured church furniture, and to a lesser extent, individual sculptures, both portrait busts as well as statues of saints for churches.

 Life

 Willemsens was born in Antwerp where he was baptised in the cathedral on 7 October 1630.
 His parents were Michiel Willemsens and Lucia Keersmaeckers.
-He had a brother called Anton or Anthonis who trained as a painter and was registered as a master in the Antwerp Guild of Saint Luke in the guild year 1649–1650.
+From his father's first marriage with Elisabetha de Bruichel he had a half-brother, the painter Abraham Willemsens (1614 - 1672).
+He had also two sisters and a brother called Anton or Anthonis who trained as a painter and was registered as a master in the Antwerp Guild of Saint Luke in the guild year 1649–1650.